retro-31/docker-spark-cluster/README.md

 ## MTA Bus Analytics[Scala]

-This program takes the archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html) and make some aggregations on it, the calculated results are persisted on postgresql tables.
+This program takes the archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html) and makes some aggregations on it.
+The calculated results are persisted on Postgresql tables.

-Each persisted table correspond to a particullar aggregation:
+Each persisted table corresponds to a particular aggregation:

 Table|Aggregation
 ---|---
-day_summary|A summary of vehicles reporting, stops visited, average speed and distance traveled(all vehicles) speed_excesses|Speed excesses calculated in a 5 minute window average_speed|Average speed by vehicle distance_traveled|Total Distance traveled by vehicle
+day_summary|A summary of vehicles reporting, stops visited, average speed, and distance traveled(all vehicles) speed_excesses|Speed excesses calculated in a 5-minute window average_speed|Average speed by vehicle distance_traveled|Total Distance traveled by vehicle